istvan-tamas/odin-recipes/README.md

-This simple project is part of the TOP curriculum.
-The site will contain some recipes.
+This project is part of the TOP (The Odin Project) curriculum.

+The site will contain some recipes from allrecipes.com.
-For this project I will use basic HTML/CSS knowledge.
-The site will also have a basic navigation.
+For this project I will use basic HTML/CSS to show some recipes and for a basic navigation using anchor tags.